 I quickly hopped on board the Back to School Bake-Off, hosted by Sprinkles & Grins with Best Friends for Frosting.
 I got a box filled with more goodness than you can imagine to inspire a fun back-to-school treat.
-(I found icing and sprinkles and gems, oh my!)
-Check out all the Sprinkles & Grins products HERE.
+(I found icing and sprinkles and gems, oh my!).
 You must see what all of the clever bloggers did with their boxes.
 Flashcard cupcakes, lunch note treats, snack pops, cake pops, hand pies, oh my again!

 And you, too, can enter for a chance to win a year’s supply of dessert decorating products from Sprinkles & Grins!
-The contest runs from September 4th to the 27th, so I’ll be sure to remind you when it starts.
+The contest runs from September 4th to the 27th 2012, so I’ll be sure to remind you when it starts.
 Just enter a recipe and photo for cupcakes, cake pops, brownies, cereal treats or cookies using at least one Sprinkles & Grins/Signature Brands product and you could be swimming in sprinkles and icing and frosting.
-For contest details CLICK HERE.

 These bite-size gold star cookie jars are super duper easy to make.
 I used Betty Crocker’s sugar cookie mix and cut out all the tiny stars.
 Then I decorated them with Betty Crocker’s White Decorating Cookie Icing and Cake Mate Glitter Gold Cupcake Gems.
 Once they dried, I packaged them in mason jars, adding notes from this free back to school printable I made so it’s clear that they are meant as a reward for a job well done.